Fandre-b/42mine/workspace/pipex/project.md

 //TODO

+//add ability to use ' and " and $ in the commands
 //check strnjoin and sttindex char unify
 //GNL that passes all stricts in francinette
 //manage better closing files inside the fork